tlswg/tls13-spec/draft-ietf-tls-tls13.md

   authenticated.
 Authentication can happen via asymmetric cryptography (e.g., RSA {{RSA}}, ECDSA {{ECDSA}}) or a pre-shared symmetric key.

-- Confidentiality: Data sent over the channel is not visible to attackers.
+- Confidentiality: Data sent over the channel is only visible to the endpoints.
+TLS does not hide the length of the data it transmits, though endpoints are able to pad in order to obscure lengths.

 - Integrity: Data sent over the channel cannot be modified by attackers.